Print output for @column tags ?>

 run, and care needs to be taken that later updates in doInBackground(Params...)

-do not interfere with an in-progress onProgressUpdate(Progress...)
+do not interfere with an in-progress onProgressUpdate(Progress...) call.)

-are visible
+cancel(boolean) are visible

-that returns true as a result, or
+after a call to isCancelled() that returns true as a result, or

-during and after a resulting call to onCancelled()
+during and after a resulting call to onCancelled().

 When first introduced, AsyncTasks were executed serially on a single background

 thread.
-Starting with Build.VERSION_CODES.DONUT
+Starting with Build.VERSION_CODES.DONUT, this was changed

 to a pool of threads allowing multiple tasks to operate in parallel.
 Starting with

-, tasks are executed on a single
+Build.VERSION_CODES.HONEYCOMB, tasks are executed on a single

 thread to avoid common application errors caused by parallel execution.